KilledByAPixel/OS13k/README.md

 ### System Calls

-- The function OS13kStart(icon) is called on child frames when opened
+- The function OS13kStart() is called on child frames when opened
 - To acces OS13k features, use the OS13k object
-- ZzFx sounds can played by calling zzfx, volume is controlled by the system
+- ZzFx sounds can played directly by calling zzfx, volume is controlled by the system
 - A seeded ZzFX sound player is available to save space with much smaller sound calls
+- Example OS13k.PlaySeed(1006), I will create a tool for looking for sound seeds soon
 - OS13k.CreateShader(canvas, shaderCode) - Create a shadertoy compatible webgl shader
 - OS13k.RenderShader(canvas, shaderProgram, time=0) - Render a shader
 - OS13k.Medal(gameName, medalName='', difficulty=0) - Register a medal for your game as complete
 - OS13k.KeyDirection(key) - Get position from a key code
 - OS13k.PlaySamples(samples, sampleRate=44100) - Play audio samples
-- OS13k.PlaySeedSound(seed, lengthScale=1, volume=1, randomness=.05) - Play a zzfx sound from seed
+- OS13k.PlaySeed(seed, lengthScale=1, volume=1, randomness=.05) - Play a zzfx sound from seed
 - OS13k.Speak(text) - Play speech of the text

 ### Math Library